capnspacehook/whalewall/README.md

 ## Mechanism

-Whalewall listens for Docker container `create` and `kill` events and creates or deletes nftables rules appropriately.
+Whalewall listens for Docker container `start` and `kill` events and creates or deletes nftables rules appropriately.
 Why is nftables used instead of iptables?
 A few reasons:

 - nftables can be configured programmatically unlike iptables, removing the need for whalewall to